 Central Wheatbelt Forecast

 Thursday Sunny.
 Areas of frost early this morning, mainly in the east.
-Winds NE 15 to 20 km/h tending SE in the morning then becoming light in the middle of the day.
+Winds NE 15 to 20 km/h becoming light in the middle of the day.
 Daytime maximum temperatures in the low 20s.

 Central Wheatbelt Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 ||5||28||5%||< 1mm||Slight||N 16||36||NW 29||9|

 About 70,000 people in South Australia are still without power after wild weather plunged the state into darkness, although the lights are back on in Adelaide's metropolitan area.